idvorkin/idvorkin.github.io/_d/writing.md

   - think
 ---

-Useful writing tells people something true and important that they didn't already know in a way that need no doubt.
+Useful writing tells people something true and important that they didn't already know in a way that leaves no doubt.
 Most writing is bad.
 Not due to spelling, punctuation or grammer, but due to lack of critical thinking.
-Lack of analysis, synthesis, simplification, and presentation.
+Critical thinking like analysis, synthesis, simplification, and presentation.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->